noir-lang/book/src/language_concepts/data_types.md

 #### Arrays

 An array is a data structure which allows you to group together data types.
-All values in an array must be of the same type; homogeneous.
+All values in an array must be of the same type (i.e., they're homogeneous).

 ```rust,noplaypen
 fn main(x : Field, y : Field) {